RATING: PG-13 for some rough language

 A group of travelers labored at the river's edge – making more noise than a passel of wranglers at work.

 Josiah gave Ezra a look.
 "They're not comin' from South Bridge if they were crossing here.
 They would've crossed at the bridge."

 "I wasn't talkin' about them," Ezra responded thickly.
 "I was referrin' to the river."

 A half-dozen men were crowded into a buckboard, eased halfway across the river.
 They shouted as the horses balked.
 A seventh man, knee-deep in the current, tried to lead the team forward.

 "Hell and damnation," Ezra muttered, urging Chaucer forward.
 "They'll never make it."

-“Stop!”
-Josiah shouted, following Ezra down the bank.
-“Stop what you’re doing!”
+"Stop!"
+Josiah shouted at them, following Ezra down the bank.
+"Stop what you're doing!"